david-commit/newlife-backend/README.md

 ## MVP

-Doing:
+Done:

 1. A user is able to sign up as a patient
 2. A user is able to log in as a patient
 3. A patient is able to book an appointment with a practitioner of their choice
-4. A patient is able to update & delete(descendant destroy) his/her account
+4. A patient is able to delete(descendant destroy) his/her account
+5. A user is able to view all and single shop products
+6. A user can post, show & delete their cart data to the DB

+Doing:

 5. A practitioner is able to log in to an existing account (created by Admin)
 6. A practitioner can has access to all client records/details
 7. A practitioner can CRUD an appointment with a patient
-8. A user is able to view all and single shop products
-9. A user can log in as an admin
+8. A user can log in as an admin
-10. An admin can CRUD a shop product
+9. An admin can CRUD a shop product
-11. An admin can CRUD a practitioner
+10. An admin can CRUD a practitioner
-12. A user can post, show & delete their cart data to the DB
-13. An Admin can see the hospital's dashboard
+11. An Admin can see the hospital's dashboard
-14. An Admin can see a list of all patients
+12. An Admin can see a list of all patients
-15. An Admin can log in and out
+13. An Admin can log in and out

 # API Documentation

 ## Users (Patients)

-1. INDEX - List of all users (patients)b, can only be queried by practitioner or admin roles
+1. INDEX - List of all users (patients), can only be queried by practitioner or admin roles

    GET: `/users`